 In order to attach to a process, you must know the name of the process.
 You may be able to find the name of the process in the Task Manager.

 In Visual Studio, select Debug / Attach to Process.

 In the Attach to Process dialog box, find the program that you want to attach to from the Available Processes list.

 If the process is running under a different user account, select the Show processes from all users check box.

 In the Attach to box, make sure that the type of code you will debug is listed.
 The default Automatic setting tries to determine what type of code you want to debug.
-If the automatic setting is not appropriate:
+To set the type of code manually, do the following